Top 10 Tips for Internet Defamation Victims

 In some cases, it may be wise to submit a comment in the same forum where the defamation was posted.
 Be aware that doing so may make that page rank a little bit better in the search engines for a search of the victim’s name and have the opposite of the desired effect.
 A well written refutation should strive to neutralize the sting of a libelous internet posting.

 8. Consider Burying It

-In some cases, where the defamatory content appears on a popular site then it may be very difficult and expensive to outrank that site.
+In other cases, where the defamatory content appears on a very popular site then it may be very difficult and expensive to outrank that site.
 A competent search engine optimizer (SEO) should be consulted.
 There are a growing number of companies that specialize in “Online Reputation Management”.
 People should do their due diligence before hiring a reputation management company.

 9. Cease and Desist Notice

-A cease and desist letter sent to all relevant parties often has the effect of having the posting removed and obtaining valuable information about the scope of the defamation.
+A cease and desist letter sent to all relevant parties often has the quick effect of having the posting removed and obtaining valuable information about the scope of the defamation.
 Many website owners do not want to spend thousands of dollars defending a lawsuit because of one of their users.
 Some simply opt to remove the content promptly upon receipt of a demand letter from a defamation lawyer.
 Others choose to fight.
 The location of the website’s operator is also relevant.
 Certain internet service providers enjoy some immunity from defamation actions under US law.
 The law is substantially different in Canada.